-SDIP encompasses its eventual implementation.
-Sound Transit's fleet acquisition strategy to support Sounder South expansion will be sufficient to extend operations to DuPont.
+Transit's fleet acquisition strategy to support Sounder South expansion would be sufficient to extend operations to DuPont.

-The planned four round trips between DuPont and Lakewood will be scheduled to be an extension of current or future peak-period trips that are discussed in this SDIP as starting or ending in Lakewood.
-Sound Transit will determine which trips will reach DuPont after negations with BNSF and through discussions with other stakeholders.
+The planned four round trips between DuPont and Lakewood would be scheduled to be an extension of current or future peak-period trips that are discussed in this SDIP as starting or ending in Lakewood.
+Sound Transit plans to determine which trips reach DuPont after negotiations with BNSF and through discussions with other stakeholders.